pedramrabiee/hocbf_composition/README.md

 - `get_safe_optimal_trajs(x0, timestep, sim_time, method)`: Simulates the system trajectory under safe optimal control.
 - `eval_barrier(x)`: Evaluates the barrier function at a given state.

-### MinInterventionSafetyFilter Class
+### MinIntervCFSafeControl Class

-The `MinInterventionSafetyFilter` class extends the `ClosedFormSafetyFilter` and automatically assigns the cost function for minimizing intervention during control.
+The `MinIntervCFSafeControl` class extends the `CFSafeControl` and automatically assigns the cost function for minimizing intervention during control.
 It provides methods for assigning desired control actions.

 - `assign_desired_control(desired_control)`: Assigns the desired control action for the system.

-### InputConstrainedClosedFormSafetyFilter Class
+### InputConstCFSafeControl Class

-The `InputConstrainedClosedFormSafetyFilter` class extends the `ClosedFormSafetyFilter` and incorporates input constraints into the safety filtering process.
+The `InputConstCFSafeControl` class extends the `CFSafeControl` and incorporates input constraints into the safety filtering process.
 It provides methods for assigning state and action dynamics, as well as action barriers.

 - `assign_state_action_dynamics(state_dynamics, action_dynamics, action_output_function)`: Assigns both state and action dynamics along with an action output function.
 - `assign_state_barrier(barrier)`: Assigns a state barrier to the safety filter.
 - `assign_action_barrier(action_barrier, rel_deg)`: Assigns an action barrier and its relative degree.

-### MinInterventionInputConstrainedClosedFormSafetyFilter Class
+### MinIntervInputConstCFSafeControl Class

-The `MinInterventionInputConstrainedClosedFormSafetyFilter` class extends the `InputConstrainedClosedFormSafetyFilter` and automatically assigns the desired control action while considering input constraints.
+The `MinIntervInputConstCFSafeControl` class extends the `InputConstCFSafeControl` and automatically assigns the desired control action while considering input constraints.

 - `assign_desired_control(desired_control)`: Assigns the desired control action for the system.